Explore ways to buy Klarna stock as the Klarna IPO approaches. Get access to select pre-IPO startups at Equitybee.

 Otherwise, you’ll need to be patient for shares to begin trading after the IPO.

-1. Acquire Klarna stock on Pre-IPO investing platforms
+1. Acquire Klarna stock via pre-IPO investing platforms

-Other prominent pre-IPO investing platforms include Linqto, EquityZen, and Forge Global.
+Accredited investors can monitor pre-IPO investing platforms for future availability.
+Prominent pre-IPO investing platforms include Hiive, Linqto, EquityZen, and Forge Global.

-Investors cannot choose individual companies, and Klarna is currently not a holding.
-However, the Fund is the most accessible way for investors to access pre-IPO companies.
+However, investors cannot choose individual companies, and Klarna is currently not a holding.

 Check out our list of top pre-IPO investing platforms for current share availability.
 Also, look for European pre-IPO platforms that may be selling pre-IPO shares.